Rodent Analgesia Service

 What you receive:

-- RARC VS will meet with you in advance to determine an initial dosing schedule for providing analgesia to your rodents.
+- The Research Animal Resources and Compliance Veterinary Service (RARC VS) will meet with you in advance to determine an initial dosing schedule for providing analgesia to your rodents.

-- RARC VS will dose your rodents with an analgesic either in your laboratory space or in the vivarium.
+- RARC VS will administer analgesics to your rodents either in your laboratory space or in the vivarium.

-- In most cases RARC VS provides an analgesia that is a formulation of Ethiqa XR (pharmaceutical-grade extended-release buprenorphine).
+- In most cases, RARC VS provides Ethiqa XR (pharmaceutical-grade extended-release buprenorphine) for analgesia.

-- RARC VS will give Ethiqa XR pre-procedure in cases when surgical analgesia is requested.
+- RARC VS will administer Ethiqa XR pre-procedure when analgesia is requested.

-- You must describe all procedures and subsequent analgesia (i.e. Ethiqa XR) in your animal-use protocol.
+- You must describe all procedures and subsequent analgesia (e.g., Ethiqa XR) in your animal-use protocol.
 See language below.*

-- Analgesic services are only available non-holiday weekdays during regular business hours (7:30 a.m. to 3 p.m.).
-Analgesic administration should be timed so that all dosing is completed no later than 3 p.m.
+- Analgesic services are available only on non-holiday weekdays during regular business hours (7:30 A.M. to 3:00 P.M.).
+Analgesic administration should be timed so that all dosing is completed no later than 3:00 P.M.

 - You must clearly mark the cages of all animals receiving RARC analgesia services.

-- The PI/research staff is responsible for any sign-ups for shared equipment (e.g. bio-safety cabinets in shared spaces) required during the time of procedure and/or time of analgesic administration.
+- The PI/research staff is responsible for any sign-ups for shared equipment (e.g., bio-safety cabinets in shared spaces) required during the time of procedure and/or analgesic administration.

 Regimen | Ethiqa XR extended-release buprenorphine |